 We license rights to products and technology that are important to our business, and we expect to enter into additional licenses in the future.
-For instance, we have exclusively licensed patents and patent applications under our Channel Agreement and ECC Agreement with Intrexon and under the MD Anderson License.
+For instance, we have exclusively licensed patents and patent applications under our Channel Agreement, the ECP Agreement and the GvHD Agreement with Intrexon as well as under the MD Anderson License.
 Under these agreements, we are subject to a range of commercialization and development, sublicensing, royalty, patent prosecution and maintenance, insurance and other obligations.